 Only Jesus knew what lay ahead in Jerusalem and beyond and he knew how it would all end, yet he still had to live it out by faith.
 This is why later in Scripture he is called the “author and pioneer of our faith.”
 He is the One who walked the way, living in the here and now in the distinctive kinds of ways one would live if they knew ahead of time how the story would end.”
 That’s why we follow him.
 That’s why we keep our eyes fixed on him.
 It’s why we can agree with Paul [that] “our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.”
 2 Corinthians 4:17.

 The miracle of the life hid with God in Christ is that in the midst of the greatest hardships and pain, that the divine promise empowers in us the ability to live in freedom, joy and peace, despite it all.

 What kind of outlook do you have on the future?
 Is it filled with hope despite what you presently see?
-Or is your outlook fueled by optimism.
+Or is your outlook fueled by mere optimism and positive thinking?
 Do you see the glorious end despite the inglorious middle you may presently face?

 Join the Daily Text Fasting Challenge here.
 Whenever you sign up, it will begin the following Tuesday.